maxiking913/T6-Survival/README.md

 -Fixxed: -Round Respawn while whole intervall and not just on roundend (moved the function form level to a self monitor)
 -Fixxed: Essential Shop Players Menu should now not show 1 Bot only Players

--Fixxed: Rnadom Server Crash
+-Fixxed: Random Server Crash
--Fixxed Bossround in higher rounds now end how they should and not stop the game
+-Fixxed: Bossround in higher rounds now end how they should and not stop the game
 ```

 # Features added in next Version